 If you like to keep your Mac OS X Dock organized, here’s how to add separators:

-(Mini rant: what the hell is with Best Buy always charging more than MSRP?
-It's why I rarely go there...)
+(Mini rant: what is with Best Buy always charging more than MSRP?
+It’s why I rarely go there…)

-The box is tiny, the keyboard even smaller (duh, it came inside the box...)
-It cames with three AA batteries, required for operation.
-There's a cap on one end that covers the area for the batteries.
-I put the batteries in and it didn't work, so I figured I had them in upside down.
+The box is tiny, the keyboard even smaller (it fits inside the box…) The keyboard comes with three AA batteries, required for operation.
+There’s a cap on one end that covers the area for the batteries.
+I put the batteries in and it didn’t work, so I figured I had them in upside down.
 I switched their orientation and it worked.
 (Today, I found a diagram on the bottom of the keyboard that shows how the batteries go in.
-I bet there's also a diagram in the manual that I didn't open.)
+I bet there’s also a diagram in the manual that I didn’t open.)

 The pairing process was pretty simple, but I wish there was some sort of feedback when I entered the passkey on the keyboard.

 It took me about a day to get used to typing on the thing.
 It is a laptop style keyboard, so the keys don’t have much travel.
 It seems a bit smaller than a regular keyboard (I mean the typing area; the whole thing is definitely smaller because it lacks a numeric keypad) and I was hitting a few wrong keys.
 Now, though, I’m not having any problems.

 People often complain about lag with Bluetooth devices, but I haven’t noticed any delay when I type.
 Even after it’s been sitting for a while, it works right away.